 Change public network to private network using PowerShell-

-You can easily change the type of WiFi network using PowerShell window.
+You can easily change the type of WiFi network using the PowerShell window.

-3. Now, copy-paste this command in PowerShell window and then hit Enter.
+3. To know the network profile, execute this command by pasting it in the PowerShell window and hitting Enter.

 You will notice all the networks on your computer has access to.

 4. Note the ‘InterfaceIndex‘ number for the network profile you want to change (For our network it is “10“).

 5. Now, copy-paste this command in PowerShell window, modify it, and then hit Enter to change the network profile.